10 Things to Bring to Cuba

 2. First aid kit– pain killers, antiseptic cream, bandaids, anti-histamine, antibiotics, scissors, tweezers, thermometer, rehydration tablets and any other medicines/vitamins you require.

-4. Beach gear – sunscreen, insect repellant, beach towels or sarong, snorkel and goggles, sunglasses, swimming costume, hat,
+4. Beach gear – sunscreen, insect repellant, beach towels or sarong, snorkel and goggles, sunglasses, swimming costume, and hat.

 5. Electronic accessories – 110-220V USA compliant adapters, battery chargers, batteries for camera, mobile phone etc